ben-marino/sociallyfed-ai-workflow/docs/QUICKSTART.md

 ### Practice
 - 🎯 Do another sprint with a real task
-- 📝 Customize prompts for your project
+- 📝 Customise prompts for your project
 - 🔧 Adapt scripts to your workflow
 - 📊 Track your progress over time